amplication/docs/docs/getting-started/plugins.md

 The OpenAPI specification is a language-agnostic definition format used to describe RESTful APIs.
 [Nest provides a dedicated module](https://docs.nestjs.com/openapi/introduction) which allows generating such a specification by leveraging decorators.

-This plugin will specifically allow you to speicy the structure of the request payload for create (POST) and update (PUT/PATCH) actions.
+This plugin will specifically allow you to specify the structure of the request payload for create (POST) and update (PUT/PATCH) actions.

 ### Helm Chart